moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

 ## 🔒 Privacy & Security

-**Your privacy is sacred.** Reflect is designed with privacy-first principles:
+**Your privacy is sacred.** Wobbly Wonders is designed with privacy-first principles:

 - **Local-only storage** - All data stays in your browser.
 Don't clear your browser cache without exporting!
 - **No external servers** - No data ever leaves your device, don't forget to back up your journal!